gerryw1389/terraform-examples/README.md

-### Python
+### Terraform

 This repo will house terraform code that can be used freely (sanitized).
-Also, many of the functions have articles that go with them from my blog at [https://automationadmin.com](https://automationadmin.com).
+Also, many of the examples have articles that go with them from my blog at [https://automationadmin.com](https://automationadmin.com).

 ### DISCLAIMER